 We highly recommend that you continue reading in order to understand more about why we have provided this answer.

-I would also like to point out that every type of drive has its place when deciding if it’s the correct solution for your needs or not.
+I would also like to point out that every type of drive has its place when deciding if it’s the correct solution for your needs.

 What is an SSD?